padlocbio/padloc/README.md

     --data [d]        Data directory
-    --cpu [n]         Use [n] CPUs (default '1') --raw-out         Include a summarised raw output file --fix-prodigal    Set this flag when providing a GFF file generated with prodigal to force fixing of sequence IDs
+    --cpu [n]         Use [n] CPUs (default '1') --raw-out         Include a summarised raw output file --fix-prodigal    Set this flag when providing an FAA and GFF file generated with prodigal to force fixing of sequence IDs
 ```

 ## Output